mrand/smart_meter_texas/README.md

 ## Pick access method

 First off, whatever method you use, **PLEASE** make sure not to poll for results faster than every 900 seconds / 15 minutes.
 Some programs might default polling to every 10 seconds.
-There is no reason to, and governmental entities might start taking notice and add additional restrictions when polling rates are so high.
+There is no reason to, and enterprises entities might start taking notice and add additional restrictions when polling rates are so high.

 ### Shell script calling Curl
 * See the Curl examples in this repo

-### Home Assistant without Node-RED
+### Home Assistant using Curl
-* See the Home Assistant directory in this repo (based on Curl)
+* See the Curl examples in this repo

+### Home Assistant using python
+* Unofficial api, running in a Docker Container: https://github.com/scadaguru/pysmtreader

 ### Home Assistant using Node_RED
 For nodered examples, check out: